 The interest of innovative leaders including Google and Facebook proves that the blockchain will be a top global technology of the coming decades.
-Mark Zuckerberg recently announced plans for Facebook to examine how the blockchain might optimize their service.
+Mark Zuckerberg recently announced plans for Facebook to examine how blockchain services might optimize their network.
 The fact that some countries, including the UK, are even considering introducing official cryptocurrencies also proves that the markets for Initial Coin Offerings (ICOs) are no longer the sole interest of so-called miners and Bitcoin traders.

 Why is Bitcoin dying and what is next for Blockchain?